-In October 2021, while travelling in the North of England, we were curious to visit Hadrian’s Wall.
+A year before we took on this hike, while travelling in the North of England, we were curious to visit Hadrian’s Wall.
 The Wall was the north-west frontier of the Roman empire for nearly three hundred years, and was built by the Roman army on the orders of the emperor Hadrian in AD 122.
 At 117km (73 miles), it crosses northern Britain from Wallsend on the River Tyne in the East to Bowness-on-Solway in the west, and with parts of the Wall and forts still in tact it is one of the most historical places to visit in England.
-On our quest to learn more, we chose to visit Housesteads – the most complete Roman fort along the Hadrian’s Wall path.
+On our quest to learn more, we chose to visit Housesteads fort – the most complete Roman fort along the Hadrian’s Wall path.
 We spent a while wandering around the ruins, before coming out to a viewpoint where we could see the Wall stretching out over the undulating land as far as the eye could see.
 In awe of how beautiful this landscape was, I turned to Chris and absentmindedly said ‘Wouldn’t it be cool to hike the whole of Hadrian’s Wall?’
 To which he replied ‘People do it all the time, there’s an official path’.

-Minds full of Roman history and the seed for a hiking trip firmly planted, fast forward a few months and we were looking for a good physical challenge to undertake together in 2022.
-Having experienced a real high from taking part in the Brighton 10K run in April, we were hungry for the next challenge!
+Minds full of Roman history and the seed for a hiking trip firmly planted, fast forward a few months and we were looking for a good physical challenge to undertake together.
 Remembering the gorgeous landscape we’d seen at Housesteads, this is how we came to plan a trip to hike the entire official Hadrian’s Wall path.
 Unbeknownst to us, by hiking the path in 2022 we were choosing to do so on the 1900th anniversary of its creation, making the trip all the more special.

-We spent around four weeks planning our trip.
-While the Hadrian’s Wall path itself is well-trodden and incredibly well signposted, we didn’t go into this challenge lightly as we planned our stops, how many days we’d spend hiking the path, and prepped our gear so we could go into the hike confidently.
-Though we’d read recommendations from multiple sources to hike from West to East, we couldn’t see a reason for this other than mentions of prevailing winds from the West making it harder if you’re hiking from the East.
+We spent around four weeks planning our trip to walk the Hadrian’s Wall Path.
+While the path is well-trodden and incredibly well signposted, we didn’t go into this challenge lightly as we planned our rest stops, how many days we’d spend hiking the path, and prepped our gear so we could go into the hike confidently.
+We’d read recommendations from multiple sources to hike from West to East, though we couldn’t see a reason for this other than mentions of prevailing winds from the West making it harder if you’re hiking from the East.
 Ultimately, you’ll have to decide which way is best for you as both are just as scenic, and challenging!
-Working the hike around our plans as full time house sitters, we began at the East coast in Tyneside.
-We chose to hike the extra 12km from the coast to where the Wall path begins in Newcastle, simply so we could say we’d walked coast to coast – the Path ends right on the West coast at Bowness-on-Solway.
+We began on the East coast in Tyneside, choosing to hike the extra 12km from the coast to where the Wall path begins in Newcastle, simply so we could say we’d walked coast to coast as the West end of the Path finishes right on the coast in Bowness-on-Solway.

 Invest in a guidebook